ARCOM Committee Members 2024-2025

 Dr Mustafa Selçuk Çıdık, University College London, UK

-I am a lecturer in construction management at UCL, where I lead B.Sc.
+I am an Associate Professor in Construction and Project Management at UCL, where I lead B.Sc.
 Project Management for Construction programme.
 After graduating as a civil engineer, I worked in the construction industry for six years before I joined academia in 2012 as a Ph.D. student.
-Since then, I have worked as a lecturer and senior lecturer in construction management and construction IT in three different universities in the UK.
-My research explores the conditions and processes of value creation in construction projects with a focus on digital innovation, design management, social value and system safety.
+Since then, I have held academic positions related to construction and project management at several universities in the UK.
+My research explores the conditions and processes of value creation and capturing in construction projects with a focus on digital innovation, systems integration, and social value.
 I have been involved with ARCOM since I was a Ph.D. student, and I very much value the ARCOM community and its contribution to our field.
 During my time on the committee, my priority will be strengthening ARCOM’s engagement with industry and policy to enhance its impact on societal challenges.

 Dr Barry Gledson, Northumbria University